The Ultimate Puppy Training Experience

 The AVSAB position statement on puppy socialization says, “Because the first three months are the period when sociability outweighs fear, this is the primary window of opportunity for puppies to adapt to new people, animals and experiences.
-Incomplete or improper socialization during this important time can increase the risk of behavioural problems later in life including fear, avoidance, and/or aggression.
-Behavioural problems are the greatest threat to the owner-dog bond… Behavioural issues, not infectious diseases, are the number one cause of death for dogs under three years of age.”
+Incomplete or improper socialization during this important time can increase the risk of behavioral problems later in life including fear, avoidance, and/or aggression.
+Behavioral problems are the greatest threat to the owner-dog bond… Behavioral issues, not infectious diseases, are the number one cause of death for dogs under three years of age.”

 “The importance of a critical period for socialization is hard to overestimate,” says Jean Donaldson.
 It’s important to get it right.
 And because dog training is an unlicensed profession, this means you should chose your puppy’s trainer, groomer, pet sitter and vet with care.

 Walks and wags is truly the best in the business.
 Your pet is family and they truly care about making sure your pet has an enriched, fun, and well mannered good time.
 I never have to worry and I could never have survived puppyhood without them!

 Are you ready to get your puppy into class?

 Need a ride?
 Ask us about our special Academy Taxi Service that will pick up and drop off your puppy to and from your home or work for you on school days!

 Eligible puppies must be between the ages of 8 weeks and 16 weeks old.
 The puppy must be in the home at least 2 weeks prior to attending school.